espressomd/espresso/doc/sphinx/inter_non-bonded.rst

-This command defines an interaction between particles of the types ``type1`` and ``type2`` that contains velocity-dependent friction and noise according to a temperature set by :py:attr:`espressomd.thermostat.Thermostat.set_dpd()` .
-The parameters are
+This command defines an interaction between particles of the types ``type1`` and ``type2`` that contains velocity-dependent friction and noise according to a temperature set by :py:meth:`espressomd.thermostat.Thermostat.set_dpd()`.
+The parameters for the interaction are

 * ``gamma``
 * ``weight_function``